 During the fall of 1995, Eastern Michigan University appointed Dr. Joseph Pollack to head up the newly-created Charter Schools Office.
 The first two EMU-sponsored charter schools, Gaudior Academy and Commonwealth Community Development Academy, came online in 1996.
 The following year, Great Lakes Academy and the Academy for Business and Technology were added to the list of EMU authorized charter schools.
 In 1998, Ann Arbor Learning Community and Hope Academy became members of the EMU charter school family.
 Edison Oakland Academy and Grand Blanc Academy, were added in 1999.
 With Michigan's statutory limit on the number of university authorized charters, no new charters were awarded from 1999 to 2012.
-In December 2011, Public Act 277 increased the limit and Detroit Public Safety Academy and The James and Grace Lee Boggs School opened their doors in the fall of 2013.
-Global Tech Academy is slated to begin operations in the fall of 2014.
+In December 2011, Public Act 277 increased the limit.
+Detroit Public Safety Academy and The James and Grace Lee Boggs School opened in the fall of 2013, and Global Tech Academy opened its doors in late summer of 2014.

 In 2001, the EMU Charter Schools Office staff was expanded with the addition of Richard “Mike” Collett, Senior Accountant.
 The 2002-2003 academic year saw the expansion of the EMU Charter Schools Office with the addition of Dr. Malverne Winborne, Assistant Director, Larry Barkoff, Assistant General Counsel, and Patricia Walker, Administrative Secretary.